yadavan88/yadavan88.github.io/README.md

 ## Articles and Scala Experiments

+More articles are available in my blog, https://yadukrishnan.live

 ### Coursier Cheatsheets

 Coursier is a very useful tool for any Scala Developers.
 From installing JVMs and REPLs to identifying the transitive dependencies of libraries, I use it very often.